 - How long will it take to be verified?

 Applications are placed in chronological order based on when they are received to be verified.
 During peak times (aka when everyone is submitting), it may take up to FOUR weeks.
-Normally, it should take TWO.
+Normally, it should take TWO or less.
 However, it could take hours or days as well.
 It all depends on how busy they are when you submit.
 It will be a shorter amount of time if you have already submitted CASPA to some schools.

 You will get an email when it is verified.